srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 └── WHATIDID.txt
 ```

-If your directory and file structure looks different, ask for some help.
+If your directory and file structure look different, ask for some help.

 Now inspect the FastQC report.
 First, copy the files `reads.pe1_fastqc.html` and
 `reads.pe2_fastqc.html` to the directory `~/www/tmp`.
 Then, open the browser and